po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/04-Stu_Click-Events/README.md

-# 🐛 Password generator returns a single character only on double-click
+# 🐛 Password generator doesn't work on single-click

 Work with a partner to resolve the following issues:

+* As a user, I should be able to click the "Generate Password" button.

-* As a user, I should be able to click the Generate Password button only once to retrieve the password, not twice.
+* As a user, I should be able to single-click the "Generate Password" button to generate a new password.

 * As a user, I should be able to generate a 15-character password upon click.

 ## Expected Behavior

-When a user clicks the Generate Password button once, a 15-character password is printed to the page.
+When a user single-clicks the "Generate Password" button, a 15-character password is printed to the page.

 ## Actual Behavior

-When a user double-clicks the Generate Password button, a two-character password is printed to the page.
+When a user clicks the "Generate Password" button, nothing happens.

 ## Steps to Reproduce the Problem

+1. Open `index.html` in the browser.

-1. Click on the Generate Password button once to see that nothing happens.
+2. Click on the "Generate Password" button to see that nothing happens.

-2. Double-click on the Generate Password button, and a single character password is printed on the page.

 ## Assets